Skip to main content

 The application process will depend on:

-• if the applicant is covered by the guarantee
+• if the applicant is covered by the new student guarantee

 There are two ways to make an application:

-In their application, they will register an interest in three accommodation options.
+In their application, they will register an interest in up to three accommodation options.
 They should consider their choices carefully, to ensure they apply for the accommodation that is most likely to suit their requirements.
+As accommodation options are not guaranteed, applicants will need to rank alternative preferences which will be considered if there is no availability in their chosen residences.

-Applications for single undergraduates will be processed following A-Level Results Day (17 August 2023), and applications for single postgraduates will be processed from 1 August 2023.
 Applications are not processed on a first-come, first-served basis.
-At the time of processing, each application will be awarded a random computer-generated number and we will allocate in ascending order.
+At the time of processing, each application will be awarded a random computer-generated number and we will allocate applications in ascending numerical order.

 Specialist allocations

-Special procedures apply to students who require certain types of accommodation.
+Special procedures apply to applicants who require certain types of accommodation.

-Students with medical needs - students who need reasonable adjustments to be made to their accommodation, or require specific facilities (i.e. an en suite), are invited to make their needs known at the point of application.
-To ensure that students are allocated to rooms that are best suited to their needs, Accommodation Services will ask for medical evidence or opinion.
-Students will not be given priority for specific accommodation over other applicants unless they inform us of their needs at the point of application.
-The University can only consider the applicant’s medical needs if they notify Accommodation Services of their requirements in good time – ideally when first applying.
+Applicants with disability or health needs - applicants who need reasonable adjustments to be made to their accommodation, or require specific facilities (ie an en suite), are invited to make their needs known at the point of application.
+To ensure that applicants are allocated to rooms that are best suited to their needs, Accommodation Services will ask for medical information or opinion.
+Applicants will not be given priority for specialist allocation over other applicants unless they inform us of their needs at the point of application.
+The University can only consider the applicant’s needs if they notify Accommodation Services of their requirements in good time – ideally when first applying.

-The University will not discriminate against students who need adapted accommodation or need further reasonable adjustments, nor will we discriminate against students who need to have a carer living with them.
-The University is not under any obligation to make alterations to meet all a student’s requirements – only those which are reasonable.
+The University will not discriminate against persons who need adapted accommodation or need further reasonable adjustments, nor will we discriminate against persons who need to have a carer living with them.
+The University is not under any obligation to make alterations to meet all applicant’s requirements – only those which are reasonable.

-Clearing students with medical needs – due to the timeline of processing applications, we may have limited availability for Clearing students.
-Rooms with adaptations are limited and it is important for any student applying through Clearing to contact the Accommodation Services once they have received their offer to study from the University.
+– due to the timeline of processing applications, we may have limited availability for Clearing applicants that require a specialist allocation.
+Rooms with adaptations are limited and it is important for any person applying through Clearing to contact Accommodation Services once they have received their offer to study from the University.

-Care experienced/Estranged students – applications from care experienced and estranged students will be received as outlined in ‘How to Apply’.
-Priority will be given to these students for alcohol free accommodation if the Accommodation Service is made aware of this request at the point of application.
-Additionally, we’ll aim to allocate care experienced and estranged students to one of their preferences, where possible.
+Care experienced/Estranged applicants applications from care experienced and estranged students will be received as outlined in ‘How to Apply.
+We’ll aim to allocate care experienced and estranged students to one of their preferences, where possible.

 We can offer continuous accommodation contracts over the summer period for students that require this option; however, a room move may be required due to summer works.
-Additionally, summer storage for personal belongings can be arranged if required.
+Additionally, summer storage for personal belongings and early arrival into accommodation can be arranged if required.

-LGBTQ+ students – students are not expected to inform Accommodation Services of their sexual orientation or their gender identity.
-We aim to ensure that all University-owned and managed-partnership accommodation is a safe, welcoming, and inclusive place for everyone.
-However, we understand that people in the LGBTQ+ community may require a priority allocation for a certain wash type, or gender sharing preference in order to feel safe and secure.
+LGBTQA+ applicants – applicants are not expected to inform Accommodation Services of their sexual orientation or their gender identity.
+We aim to ensure that all University-owned and managed partnership accommodation is a safe, welcoming, and inclusive place for everyone.
+However, we understand that people in the LGBTQA+ community may require a priority allocation for a certain wash type, or gender sharing preference in order to feel safe and secure.
 If appropriate, applicants should contact us at allocations-enquiries@ncl.ac.uk to discuss this further.
-Applications will be received as outlined in ‘How to Apply’.
+Applications will be received as outlined in ‘How to Apply.

 Timing